CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/introduction.md

 To streamline the development of the CLARIAH infrastructure across work packages, a CLARIAH Shared Development Roadmap (SDR) is created.
-This SDR specifies what high-level epics CLARIAH will implement and deliver in its the infrastructure.
+This SDR specifies what high-level epics CLARIAH will implement and deliver in its infrastructure.
 These can subsequently serve as a showcase for the success of CLARIAH.